betu55/MyPersonalWebsite/ReadMe.txt

 ---------------------
 2.Major challenges: |
 ---------------------
-    - on the home page, in the navigation part on the top-left corner, I wasn't able to remove the underline on the anchor tags(links) as it would requiere the style attribute which is not allowed in this project.
+    - On the home page, in the navigation part on the top-left corner, I wasn't able to remove the underline on the anchor tags(links) as it would requiere the style attribute which is not allowed in this project.

     - I had to use the 'valign = "top"' tag inorder to make the navigation pane stick in the top left corner of